top of page

 The Lust of Unsentimental Waters is a playful and rigorous book that attempts to uncover the evolving and sometimes Oz-like machinations of late capitalism… At every juncture, she is wry and brilliant in her attempt to uncover where hierarchies are born.”

-Carmen Giménez Smith, Poetry Foundation
+Carmen Giménez, Poetry Foundation

 Available at: Shearsman Books // Small Press Distribution